-In addition to community based partners, the STD/HIV Prevention program implements public health strategies in collaboration with other state and local government agencies and departments, including Family Planning, the Department of Education, and the Department of Corrections, to assure that HIV education and prevention strategies are incorporated into existing programs or developed as new foci of implementation.
+In addition to community-based partners, the STD/HIV Prevention program implements public health strategies in collaboration with other state and local government agencies and departments, including the MSDH Family Planning program, the state Department of Education, and the state Department of Corrections to ensure that HIV education and prevention strategies are implemented or incorporated into existing programs.

 Education is also provided to help health professionals improve clinical practices, and to inform health policymakers in their decision making.